Last Updated on March 27, 2022

 First of all, remember that you need even layers.
 If the sponges turned out domed, then you will need to level them out using a serrated knife.

 Hopefully, you will not need to cut the layers.
 But if you do, use toothpicks to mark where you want to cut.
-Slowly cut them with the serrated knife.
+Slowly cut them with a serrated knife.

 Fill the cakes out separately.
 Crumb coat the bottom tier and frost the top tier.
 Remember to always refrigerate in-between steps to help keep them stable.